 Good news, too: You don't have to travel to snatch up the best shopping in Brooklyn—these local favorites have online stores you can browse from home.
 The best part is that these independent retailers sell unique pieces you can't get anywhere else, and you get to support small businesses while you're at it.
 Scroll down to learn about the best shopping in Brooklyn from girls whose style we love.

 First opened in 1999, Bird was an early arbiter of Brooklyn chic.
-Now it has three locations—the most popular being its Williamsburg location, which was the first LEED-certified retail store in NYC, thanks to its sustainable and green construction.
-Founded by Jen Mankins, a onetime buyer for Steven Alan, the store’s offerings have a similar aesthetic: minimalist with a sprinkling of exotic prints and textures.
-You’ll find brands like Rachel Comey, Building Block, and Isabel Marant.
+Now it has three locations, the most popular of which is its Williamsburg location, aka the first LEED-certified retail store in NYC, thanks to its sustainable and green construction.
+Founded by Jen Mankins, a former buyer for Steven Alan, the store's offerings have a similar aesthetic: minimalist with a sprinkling of exotic prints and textures.
+You'll find brands like Rachel Comey, Building Block, and Isabel Marant.

 In God We Trust

 Now well known for its pithy Sweet Nothing necklaces that are sold in boutiques the world over, In God We Trust was founded in 2005 by Shana Tabor as a means of bringing together the finest locally produced pieces.
 With that goal still in mind, there are now three IGWT locations offering a minimalist in-house clothing collection alongside accessories by brands like Status Anxiety and Woolrich.